hashsequence/Linux-Job-Worker/README.md

 * The Start command is called with a StartRequest that has the client's command and required arguments and optional env, dir params

-* A uuid (universal unique identification) will be generated and a folder called START-\<startTimeStamp\>will be created, two logs called PID-<pid>-stdout.log and PID-<pid>-stderr.log will be created
+* A uuid (universal unique identification) will be generated and a folder called START-\<startTimeStamp\>will be created, two logs called stdout.log and stderr.log will be created

-* the start command will execute the job and return with the uuid, pid, startTimeStamp, if it fails to execute then a log called FAILED-\<endtimestamp\>.log will be created to indcate that the job failed to execute, and the process table will be correspondingly updated
+* the start command will execute the job and return with the uuid, pid, startTimeStamp, if it fails the process table will be correspondingly updated

 * goroutines should manage running processes in the background (outputing into logs, updating dataStore)

-* when the job is done it will generate a log called END-\<endtimestamp\>.log, and the process table will be updated
+* when the job is done the process table will be updated

 ```
 type StartRequest {